 Empower is a sex worker organisation in Thailand

 We are sex workers.
-We are workers who use our brain and skill to earn an income.
+We are workers who use our brains and skills to earn an income.
 We are proud to support ourselves and our extended families.
 We look after each other at work; we fight for safe and fair standards in our industry and equal rights within society.
 We are a major part of the Thai economy, bringing in lots of tourist dollars.
 We are active citizens on every issue… politics, economics, environment, laws rights, etc. we try to find a space in society to stand up and be heard.
 Some see us as problem makers, but actually we are part of the solution.
-We are sex workers; We are Empower
+We are sex workers; We are Empower.

 Vincent Lee is a video activist and Film-maker, although working primarily with film and video.
 He is Interested in collaborative video projects, socially conscious film, documentary, docufiction,